 Robert Walker is an Associate Fellow and Professor Emeritus and Emeritus Fellow of Green Templeton College.
 He took up a position at Beijing Normal University in October 2018.

 He joined the Department as Professor of Social Policy in April 2006 when he also became a Fellow of what is now Green Templeton College.
 He was formerly Professor of Social Policy at the University Nottingham and before that Professor of Social Policy Research, Loughborough University where he was Director of the Centre for Research in Social Policy.
 He is a Fellow of the Royal Society of Arts and was awarded an MBE in 2012 for his services to social policy research.
-His current research includes two major international studies.
-The first, funded by the ESRC and DFID, seeks to establish whether 'shame-proofing' anti-poverty programmes, remodelling them to promote human dignity and to reduce stigma, improves their overall effectiveness.
-The second study, being undertaken with ATD Fourth World, is a deeply participative study working with people experiencing poverty in Bangladesh, Bolivia, Tanzania, Britain, France and the USA to the define the dimensions of poverty that should be considered within the framework of the Sustainable Development Goals.
+His recent research includes two major international studies.
+The first, funded by the ESRC and DFID, sought to establish whether 'shame-proofing' anti-poverty programmes, remodelling them to promote human dignity and to reduce stigma, improves their overall effectiveness.
+The second study, undertaken with ATD Fourth World, was a deeply participative study working with people experiencing poverty in Bangladesh, Bolivia, Tanzania, Britain, France and the USA to the define the dimensions of poverty that should be considered within the framework of the Sustainable Development Goals.
 In addition, he is undertaking research exploring the representation of poverty in China through the medium of film.